parallelsys/astlinux_scripts/README.md

 # astlinux_scripts
 Most of my AstLinux work you will find it here.
-AstLinux short for Asterisk Linus can be found @ [astlinux](https://www.astlinux-project.org)
+AstLinux short for Asterisk Linux can be found @ [astlinux](https://www.astlinux-project.org)
 #

 In the dialplan_examples folder you will find just that...
 Dialplan examples to be use with asterisk.
 One popular with Astlinux is the black list DB found in AstLinux.